Weighted Bergman kernels on orbifolds: Introduction

 \begin{rmk} By a $C^{r}$-expansion of order $N$ we mean there is a constant $C_{r,N}$ such that

-where the norm $\|f\|_{C^{r}}$ is the sum of the supremum norms of $f$ and its first $r$ derivatives over all of $X$ in the orbifold sense (i.e.\ we measure the norm of derivatives using the metric upstairs on orbifold charts).
-The Theorem generalises to hermitian metrics $h$ on $L$ with curvature form $2\pi\omega_h$ not necessarily equal to $\omega$, the only change being that the coefficients in the expansion become
+where the norm $\|f\|_{C^{r}}$ is the sum of the supremum norms of $f$ and its first $r$ derivatives over all of $X$ in the orbifold sense (i.e., we measure the norm of derivatives using the metric upstairs on orbifold charts).
+The theorem generalises to hermitian metrics $h$ on $L$ with curvature form $-2\pi i\omega_h$ not necessarily equal to $\omega$, the only change being that the coefficients in the expansion become \cite[Theorem 4.1.3, Remark 5.4.13]{ma_marinescu:07:holom_morse_inequal_bergm_kernel}

-Moreover the constants $C_{r,N}$ can be taken to be uniform as $(h,\omega)$ runs over a compact set. \end{rmk}
+Moreover, the constants $C_{r,N}$ can be taken to be uniform as $(h,\omega)$ runs over a compact set. \end{rmk}

 The strategy of our proof is to use known results on manifolds.
 For global quotients one can obtain what we want rather easily by averaging the expansion upstairs.
-To apply this to general orbifolds we need to be able to work locally, which is what the approach of Berman-Berndtsson-Sj\"ostrand \cite{berman_berndtsson_sjoestrand:08:direc_approac_to_bergm_kernel} to the expansion \eqref{eq:manifoldexpansion} allows us to to do.
+To apply this to general orbifolds, we need to be able to work locally, which is what the approach of Berman-Berndtsson-Sj\"ostrand \cite{berman_berndtsson_sjoestrand:08:direc_approac_to_bergm_kernel} to the expansion \eqref{eq:manifoldexpansion} allows us to do.
 This starts by proving a local expansion for the Bergman kernel, and then uses the H\"ormander estimate to pass to a global expansion.
-In Section \ref{sec:local} we average these local expansions to get local orbifold expansion, and use it in Section \ref{sec:global} to get a global expansion in much the same way as for manifolds.
+In Section \ref{sec:local} we average these local expansions to get a local orbifold expansion, and use it in Section \ref{sec:global} to get a global expansion in much the same way as for manifolds. \begin{rmk} There are several approaches to the analysis that one may take to prove the above result.
+For example, once one arranges the Bergman kernels in the combination of Theorem 1.7 the main result follows quickly from the precise control of the singularity of the Bergman kernel expansion over the orbifold locus proved in \cite[(5.25)]{dai-liu-ma(06):asymp_expansion_bergman_kernel}; see \cite{xianzhe:11:remar_weigh_bergm_kernel_orbif} for details. \end{rmk}

 One consequence is a Riemann-Roch expression for orbi-ample line bundles obtained by integrating the expansion over $X$.
 The difference between this and the general Kawasaki-Riemann-Roch formula for orbifolds \cite{kawasaki:79:rieman_roch_theor_for_compl_v_manif} is that the periodic term coming from the orbifold singularities vanishes due to the weighted sum over $i$.
-We denote the orbifold canonical bundle by $K_{\orb}$ (defined, for instance, in \cite[Section 2.4]{ross_thomas:stabil_orbif}). \begin{cor} Let $X$ be an $n$-dimensional orbifold with cyclic quotient singularities and $L$ be an orbi-ample line bundle.
+We denote the orbifold canonical bundle by $K_{\orb}$ (defined, for instance, in \cite[section 2.4]{ross_thomas:stabil_orbif}). \begin{cor} Let $X$ be an $n$-dimensional orbifold with cyclic quotient singularities and $L$ be an orbi-ample line bundle.
 Let $m=\ord(X)$ and suppose

 Then

 with

 \end{cor} \begin{proof} This follows from $\int_XB_k\frac{\omega^n}{n!}=h^0(L^k)$ and the fact that the integral of the scalar curvature of any orbifold K\"ahler metric is the topological quantity $-\frac{1}{(n-1)!}\int_X c_1(K_{\orb})c_1(L)^{n-1}$. \end{proof}